Ankitraghav000/Docker/README.md

 - /usr/share/keyrings/: A directory commonly used to store keyrings for authentication.
 - docker-archive-keyring.gpg**: The name of the file where the Docker GPG key is saved in binary format

-Next, add the Docker APT repository to your system in the sources.list.d directory.
+Add the Docker APT repository to your system in the sources.list.d directory.
 ```
 echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/docker-archive-keyring.gpg] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list > /dev/null
 ```